TripathiShubham/ng-pagination/README.md

 # ng-pagination

-Pagination library in AngularJS
+Pagination library in AngularJS <br />
-Making pagination much more simpler to use
+Making pagination much more simpler to use <br />

 # Steps to use